-At the SW end is a projecting sandstone baptistry, internally decorated with C20 mosaics.
-The font was moved away from here in the recent re-ordering, and the space is now a memorial chapel to former parish priests.
+At the southwest corner is a projecting sandstone baptistery of 1921, decorated with mosaics.
+The font was moved away from here in the recent reordering, and the space is now a memorial chapel to former parish priests.

-The presbytery is now occupied by a group of nuns, and the priest lives in a listed late C18 terraced cottage, a relic of old Lytham, beyond.
+The presbytery is now occupied by nuns, and the priest lives in a listed late eighteenth century terraced cottage, a relic of old Lytham, beyond.

 St Peter’s is clearly a church which has had considerable embellishment over the years, and more research is needed to establish the full significance of this.

 Entry amended by AHP 18.12.2020